Skip to contents

 • Leave-in shows that the main_effect group (x3) provides substantial prediction alone, while the interaction_pair (x1, x2) has limited predictive power in isolation

-This highlights a key insight: features that interact strongly may show high importance in leave-out (they matter for the full model) but low importance in leave-in (they don’t work well alone).
+Features that interact strongly may show high importance in leave-out (they matter for the full model) but low importance in leave-in (they don’t work well alone).

 Practical Considerations